[email protected]

 This wedge-shaped spreader graft technique corrects deviations at the key-stone area without detaching the bone-cartilage junction.
 By preserving the key-stone region’s integrity, it offers a safe and effective solution for septal deviations that extend into critical supporting structures of the nose.
 The author proposes that this method serves as a convenient and beneficial option for managing complex nasal deformities involving the key-stone area.

-Consultation: [email protected]
+Consultations: [email protected]

-Other inquiries: [email protected]
+Business inquiries: [email protected]

 © 2025 VIP International Plastic Surgery in Korea.
 All Rights Reserved.